Palestinians released from prison reunite with loved ones

 “All of the prisoners suffered a high level of medical neglect [while detained],” she said.

-She said she is looking forward to spending time with her family, and is considering enrolling in a university to pursue a degree in law.
+She said she is looking forward to spending time with her family and is considering enrolling in a university to pursue a degree in law.